 McKenna is currently the Assistant Chief in Oceanville, and previously served as the Oceanville Fire Chief for 11 years.
 He's been a volunteer firefighter for 23 years, and an employee of Galloway Township for 24.
 An election must now be held to fill the Oceanville Assistant Fire Chief position.

 "It's something I've always wanted to do," said McKenna, who has worked closely with Galloway's previous three fire chiefs.
 "I'm looking forward to moving forward.
 I have some ideas and goals I want to try."

 “I’m going to take this year off and concentrate on my job,” said Garbutt, who’s entering his 33rd year as a volunteer with the Germania Fire Department.
 “I enjoyed it, but it just got to be too much.”

-Since June 26 of this year, Garbutt has been charged with the responsibilities normally reserved for the department’s administrative assistant.
-The previous assistant resigned after Liston proposed moving the position out of the fire department and into the construction office.
+Since June 26 of this year, Garbutt has been charged with the responsibilities normally reserved for the department’s The previous assistant resigned after Liston proposed moving the position out of the fire department and into the construction office.
 This proposal and other mounting frustrations resulted in the assistant’s resignation.